Nicky Hayen: Career

 Cymru Premier club Haverfordwest County on an initial 18-month contract.
-This was duly extended for a further 12 months upon confirmation of safety towards the end of the 2021-2022 season, after an excellent run of form.
+This was duly extended for a further 12 months upon confirmation of safety towards the end of the 2021–22 season, after an excellent run of form.
 Hayen was the first Belgian manager to work in the Cymru Premier.
 He left the club in June 2022 to return to Belgium to take up a position as manager of Club Brugge's under-23 team, Club NXT.

+On 18 March 2024, he was appointed as caretaker manager of Club Brugge, following the dismissal of Ronny Deila.
+Hayen turned Brugge's fortunes around, and won the Belgian championship after a 0–0 draw against Cercle Brugge.
+He signed a permanent deal as coach of Club Brugge on 3 June 2024.